“It will lead to your testimony…for I myself shall give you a wisdom in speaking.” Luke 21:5-19.

-In his day, Jesus was a Jew speaking from within his tradition with moral precepts that respect the sanctity of everyday life, the repair of a broken world, with benevolence and charity, with love of neighbor, and honor for God’s awe and holiness.
+In his day, Jesus was a Jew speaking from within his tradition with moral precepts that respect the sanctity of everyday life, the repair of a broken world, with benevolence and charity, with the love of neighbor, and honor for God’s awe and holiness.

 The underlying resonance of these troubled and apocalyptic writings, including Luke’s gospel, authored some 70 years after the time of Christ, was the destruction of the temple in Jerusalem in the so-called “Roman War against the Jews.”
 Every Jew felt this peril, and thousands upon thousands of Jews died.